 Best shopping spots and places to get souvenirs in Bratislava

 Bratislava built so many shopping centers recently for increasing demands; Aupark, Eurovea, Tesco center and so much more!

 There are so many useful tips for Bratislava but the main one is: Be open minded.
 Slovaks are very talkative and love their tourists.
 So there is no way you will be alone during your stay!

 I love my hometown.
 Do you love it too?

-Thanks to Nikoleta for sharing her hometown pride with us.
-We at Dreams in Heels just added Bratislava, Slovakia to our bucket list.
-What about you?
+Thanks to Nikoleta of The Bonfire Dream for sharing her hometown pride with us.
 Already been there or planning to?
 Share your experience with us below.